webpg/webpg-userdocs/guides/faq/README.md

 The WebPG project was originally developed by [Kyle L. Huff](http://curetheitch.com/ "curetheitch.com")

-Since the initial development cycle various developers and contributors have provided support, patches, translations, testing and technical expertise.
+Since the initial development cycle, various developers and contributors have provided support, patches, translations, testing and technical expertise.

 ## Why should I donate to WebPG